hgarrereyn/Th3g3ntl3man-CTF-Writeups/2017/picoCTF_2017/problems/cryptography/hashchains/hashchains.md

 Next token?
 ```

 Looks like we are supposed to use the same verification process as in registering.
-Looks like this time they don't give us the seed, good thing we worked out that our seed is really is our ID number.
+Looks like this time they don't give us the seed, good thing we worked out that our seed is really our ID number.
 Using the exact same script as previously, we get `08af8baa8fe0ce4836f09fb597bc96b3`

 Entering that into our netcat session, we are welcomed into the server with "Hello user 58!
 Here's the flag: 739045aa5b814fba124d5899a2d7d78b"